mhelwig/urlfiddle/README.md

 http://www.example.com/index.php?page=2
 http://www.example.com/index.php?page=3
 ```
-etc.
+etc and analyse what happens if you call them.

-Furthermore, if you pass in two or more parameters, urlfiddle generates all possible combinations.
+Furthermore, if you pass in two or more parameters, urlfiddle generates all possible combinations (and calls them by default).

 You can also load arbitrary parameter values and URL templates from files which can be useful for checking a web application for xss injections, fuzzing, file and directory discovery or generally testing a webservers behaviour on unexpected requests